Michigan

 - Auditing what personal data they collect, process, and store

-- Reviewing their privacy notices and consent mechanisms
+- Reviewing privacy notices and consent mechanisms

 - Implementing data access and deletion request workflows